 You can claim a deduction for certain expenses you incur for the period your property is rented or is available for rent.
-However, you cannot claim expenses of a capital nature or private nature - although you may be able to claim decline in value deductions or capital works deductions for certain capital expenditure or include certain capital costs in the cost base of the property for capital gains tax (CGT) purposes.
+However, you cannot claim expenses of a capital nature or private nature (although you may be able to claim decline in value deductions or capital works deductions for certain capital expenditure or include certain capital costs in the cost base of the property for CGT purposes).